 Glenn is from Selah – he graduated from YVCC and finished his BA in Political Science at WSU and completed his Master’s in Organizational Development from Central.
 He has worked with the Boy Scouts, the Yakima County Development Association, the Yakima County Boundary Review Board, the Yakima Basin Storage Alliance, the YVCC Foundation, and the Washington City-County Manager Association.

 He has special training in organizational development, is a retired Colonel in the USAF, and spent 30 years as an appointed public official – Assistant Yakima City Manager.
+The Board unanimously elected him Vice-President for 2018.
 Glenn is serving his first term on the board which will expire December 31, 2018.

 Jim Davenport was selected by the County Commission as a new YVL Trustee, as of January 1, 2015.
 Jim has practiced real property, environmental and natural resource law, with emphasis on water law, from both public and private practice, since his 1977 graduation from Willamette University College of Law, simultaneously fulfilling public service appointments to the Olympia Planning Commission; Chairman, Thurston County Civil Service Commission; Chairman, Legal Committee, Western States Water Council.

 He currently serves as a director, Friends of Buena Library; chairman, Board of Directors, Yakima County Law Library; while continuing to practice law in a semi-retired fashion.
 Jim, and his wife Pam, live near Buena in rural Yakima County.
 Jim says, “libraries are where the mind lives.”
+The Board unanimously selected him Secretary for 2018.
 Jim is serving his first term on the board which will expire December 31, 2019.

 The Director is responsible for overall administration, planning, budgeting, public service, and community relations for the Library District.
 In compliance with RCW 27.12.210(3) the Director is the only employee hired by the Board of Trustees and reports directly to them for the operations of the Library District.